Skip to content

 The main character is Detective Sergeant Peri Martin.
 Her main motivations are to find the perpetrators and to work with her new partner, Tommy McFarland.
 And, to get over her lost partner, Charlie Hollis.

 The scenes shift from the New York Megalopolis to the Boston Megalopolis to Callisto and back.
-Other characters include Tommy (as a robot, he goes by the identity Tommy 2000), Dr. Tinerrian, and the head of the Obolonks, whose only name is They Say This is the One.
+Other characters include a robot named Selkhet, Dr. Tinerrian, and the head of the Obolonks, whose only name is They Say This is the One.

 Other Obolonks have their own reputationally-based names, such as They Say This One Tiles Bathrooms Adequately.
 That disaffected Obolonk…